 Let the vinegar, with the brush, boil for a few minutes.
-Remove the brush after this and be careful it will be hot.
-Let them cool down for a while in a horizontal position.
+Remove the brush carefully after this, it will be hot.
+Let it cool down for a while in a horizontal position.

 If you feel the paint is still there you can repeat the above steps from the boiling part till rinsing the brush.
 After the brush is cleaned properly let it air dry horizontally on a flat surface.

 These are the 3 methods that can be adopted to clean your paintbrushes.
-If you are a professional painter and not satisfied with the above methods you can try this product – The Masters Brush Cleaner and Preserver.
+If you are a professional painter and are not satisfied with the above methods, you can try this product – The Masters Brush Cleaner and Preserver.

-This cleaner works like shampoo and conditions your paintbrushes like a conditioner.
-It makes the brushes softer and restores the bristles to its original shape.
+This cleaner forms a lather like shampoo and cleans your brushes.
+It makes the brushes softer and restores the bristles to their original shape.